ericwkw/financial_projections/README.md

 ## 🚀 Key Features

 *   **Strict Unit Economics:** Automatically isolates **Paid Cohorts** to calculate accurate CAC and LTV.
-It prevents viral free users from artificially inflating your marketing efficiency metrics.
+It prevents viral free users from inflating your marketing efficiency metrics.
 *   **Gemini CFO Agent:** Uses Google Gemini 2.5 Flash to analyze your P&L. It bridges the gap between raw expenses and "Burn Rate" to provide accurate survival analysis.
 *   **5-Year Scenario Planning:** Test "What If" scenarios with sliders for Viral Rate, Churn, Expansion Revenue, and Payroll Inflation.
 *   **Cash Flow Engine:** Distinguishes between **Accrual Revenue (MRR)** and **Cash Balance**.
 It correctly handles the cash-flow advantage of annual plans (upfront payments).